JoshCheek/surrogate/Readme.md

 # doesn't matter that real user has a name as long as it has initialize and id
 MockUser.should substitute_for User, subset: true

-# but now it fails b/c it has no addres
+# but now it fails b/c it has no address
 MockUser.define :address
 MockUser.should_not substitute_for User, subset: true
 ```